saketkc/fos-proposals/README.md

 ## Adding your proposal?

+Opening a pull request with links to a Google Doc should suffice.
+In case you want to help more, read on.

 All proposals need to be in Github flavored markdown format.
 If you have a Google Doc, conversion should be pretty straightforward using [pandoc](http://johnmacfarlane.net/pandoc/README.html)

 ```
 git clone git@github.com:username/fos-proposals.git